 Foxhunting remained pure in much of rural Virginia even as the coyote population was increasing up and down the eastern coastal states.
 Why much of Virginia’s hunting country was ignored by coyotes is a question for another time, but there’s no doubt that canis latrans has discovered its earlier mistake and, for the last several years, has made substantial property acquisitions in the Old Dominion.

 Virginia hunts are handling the situation in various ways—some considering coyote as riot, some adding the coyote to its list of bona fide quarry.
 For hunts in the latter category, with staff still relatively inexperienced in hunting the coyote, new questions arise for their hound breeding programs.

 Betsy Smith asks whether a hound’s nose for coyote scenting should be any different than a hound’s nose for fox scenting.
 For a pack that hunts both coyote and fox, are there any breeding considerations when it comes to nose?

 As a followup question, Betsy asks if there are other more important hound attributes than nose to consider and breed for.

 We went to our Panel of Experts and asked two experienced huntsmen, C. Martin Wood, MFH, Live Oak Hounds (FL) and Marion Thorne, MFH, Genesee Valley Hunt (NY), to answer Betsy’s questions for the benefit of their less coyote-savvy friends in Virginia.
-Although Marty hunts in Florida, and Marion hunts in New York state, it’s uncanny how similarly they feel about what they need in their packs.To read more, log in (above) or click to subscribe.
+Although Marty hunts in Florida, and Marion hunts in New York state, it’s uncanny how similarly they feel about what they need in their packs.To read more, a subscription is needed: Click here to subscribe